Your 2-Year-Old Child

 2-year-old suddenly decides she doesn’t want to go.
 The more you try to put her into

 her car seat, the more she fights and screams.
-In a few moments she’s crying and you’re
+In a few moments, she’s crying and

 These tantrums, as well as other unwanted behaviors, seem to be happening a lot lately.

 Remember that this phase also can be the “terrific twos.”
 Watching your children grow

 and learn is a wonderful and challenging experience.
 They are finding out about the